pdemeulenaer/cicd-databricks-github/README.md

 * [Done] Build the TRAIN and TEST datasets BEFORE the data preparation task.
 It should be there even before the CI takes place.

+* [Done] Store data path and model configs in json, and read them from each task file

+* [Done] Look for a way to trigger jobs from Airflow (follow the example from the Databricks documentation: https://docs.databricks.com/dev-tools/data-pipelines.html)

+* Add a folder to contain development notebooks

 * Put all functions into a utils.py module that we can refer to in any file.

-* Store data path and model configs in json, and read them from each task file